-Here P2 stands for power of isotropic antenna and P1 for power of actual antenna.
+Here P2 stands for the power of the isotropic antenna and P1 for the power of the actual antenna.

-It is the ratio between the power radiations by the antenna in the desire direction to the power radiation by the antenna in the opposite direction.
+It is the ratio between the power radiation by the antenna in the desired direction to the power radiation by the antenna in the opposite direction.